blopa/Magento-Chatbot/README.md

     - Add Command Listing on Help Command
     - Add Enable Default Replies
     - Add more options to filter clearing message queue
+    - Add handler for other posts from Messenger

 ## License
 MIT License